tsar-boomba/tsar-os/README.md

 ## Purpose

 Tsar OS is a showcase of React and scss.
-You can open application, move windows, minimize, and fullscreen.
+You can open applications, move windows, minimize, and fullscreen.
 There will be more functionality coming soon, so stay tuned.

 ## Hosting